cjn4825/Dev-Container/README.md

 # Docker Container for dev work

+I plan on deleting this later since my workflow does not need a dockerfile anymore.
+I'm keeping this just, I have the git history to look at...

 This project includes a dockerfile that can easily be turned into an image with dependencies already installed(as of now there isn't much, but its a work in progress for personal use, but this can be easly adapted to other uses also)

 I have not tested if this works in different environments, and this is just work in progress meant to be a learning oppritunity for containerization via [Docker](https://docs.docker.com/get-started/docker-overview/).